Cal Tjader: Final years (1979 to 1982)

 Carl Jefferson, president of Concord Records, created a subsidiary label called Concord Picante to promote and distribute Tjader's work.
 Unlike his excursions in the 1960s and his jazz-rock attempts in the 1970s, Tjader's Concord Picante work was largely straight-ahead Latin jazz.
 Electronic instruments and rock backbeats were dropped, reverting to a more "classic" sound.
-During the prior decade he'd built up a crew of young musicians consisting of Mark Levine on piano, Roger Glenn on flute, Vince Lateano on drums, Robb Fisher on the bass, and Poncho Sanchez on the congas.
+During the prior decade, he'd built up a crew of young musicians consisting of Mark Levine on piano, Roger Glenn on flute, Vince Lateano on drums, Robb Fisher on the bass, and Poncho Sanchez on the congas.

-Tjader cut five albums for Concord Picante, the most successful being La Onda Va Bien (1979) (roughly "The Good Life"), produced by Carl Jefferson and Frank Dorritie, which earned a Grammy award in 1980 for Best Latin Recording.
-The A section of Tjader's "Sabor" is a 2-3 onbeat/offbeat guajeo, minus some notes.
+Tjader cut five albums for Concord Picante, the most successful being La Onda Va Bien (1979) (roughly, "The Good Life"), produced by Carl Jefferson and Frank Dorritie, which earned a Grammy Award in 1980 for Best Latin Recording.
+The "A" section of Tjader's "Sabor" is a 2-3 onbeat/offbeat guajeo, minus some notes.

 Death

 Tjader died on tour.
-On the road with his band in Manila, he collapsed from the third of a series of heart attacks, and died on May 5, 1982, aged 56.
+On the road with his band in Manila, he collapsed from the third of a series of heart attacks and died on May 5, 1982, aged 56.

 Legacy

-Tjader's legacy is associated with that of Gábor Szabó and Gary McFarland, who worked and founded Skye Records together (the PANDORA archive spells Szabó without the acute accent).
+Tjader's legacy is associated with that of Gábor Szabó and Gary McFarland, both of whom worked and founded Skye Records together with him (the Pandora archive spells Szabó without the acute accent).
 The American hip-hop band A Tribe Called Quest sampled Tjader's "Aquarius" (from The Prophet) as an outro to most of the songs on their album Midnight Marauders.

 Tjader's work is estimated to have been sampled in at least 214 tracks.